 - On One Life to Live, Luna Moody is revealed to be a rape survivor when she's assigned to be Marty Saybrooke's rape counselor.
 This is a frequent trope of soap operas—if a heroine isn't raped onscreen, it's often revealed that this happened to her.
 Even the legendary Erica Kane was revealed to have been raped as a teenager.

 - Nicci in Legend of the Seeker, she was raped twice by the same man when she was a novice.

 - Alex in Nikita, after her parents were killed she was sold into sex slavery.

 - Alan Shore of Boston Legal was raped by a friend of his mother's when he was fourteen.
 It's implied this is why his interactions with women are, in general, so messed up.

-- In the Masters Of Horror episode "Imprint", the prostitute eventually reveals that a big part of why she's so emotionally scarred is her horrific youth, where she was seperately raped by both her father and a local Budhist monk.
+- In the Masters of Horror episode "Imprint", the prostitute eventually reveals that a big part of why she's so emotionally scarred is her horrific youth, where she was separately raped by both her father and a local Buddhist monk.

-- The team suspects that the perpetrator in episode "Hatred", Ms. Fabianova, was raped when she was small but they don't confirm it because she refuses to answer their questions.
-Her female lover was raped by an old paedophile when she was a teen, among other unfortunate girls.
-The old man was Ms Fialova's first victim.
+- Cases of the 1st Department: The team suspects that the perpetrator in the episode "Hatred", Ms. Fabianova, was raped when she was small but they don't confirm it because she refuses to answer their questions.
+Her female lover was raped by an old pedophile when she was a teen, among other unfortunate girls.
+The old man was Ms. Fialova's first victim.